 It’s fun to hit the road or lack thereof, just for a day out.
 We made this day a fun day out with photography the secondary factor.
 I always have my camera on hand for when images present themselves when I least expect it.
 Then there is the other perspective of a preconceived image.
 Ansel Adams referred to it as pre-visualization.
 The former is how I mostly find subjects by allowing the day to unfold and present itself to me.
 I guess one would call it being open to the moment.
 I’ll settle for that.
-This day we were out with our friends, Chris and Carla.
+On this day we were out with our friends, Chris and Carla.
 Company is a good thing when going off the highway on muddy, rutted roads.
 The Rio Grande del Norte National Monument is a place where you are pretty much as far away from civilization as you can get in this part of New Mexico.
 Speaking of location scouting, I found several locations worthy of different weather conditions with dramatic lighting pre-visualized for future trips.
 Thanks for looking.
 G

 Last Saturday was a most beautiful day for a photo workshop around Taos and along the Rio Grande.
 Here are some pictures from that day with my photographer client and new friend Harry.
 You can check out his website here.